 - Nursing Leadership and Management

 While distinct in their ultimate objectives, each specialty focuses on interdisciplinary teamwork and effective communication across health settings and systems of care system in which they work.

 - Demonstrate leadership based on advanced knowledge

 - Promote and improve quality in the workplace through quality improvement practices

-- Synthesize knowledge of nursing practice, theory, and research as a foundation for advanced nursing practice and roles
+- Synthesize knowledge of nursing practice, theory and research as a foundation for advanced nursing practice

 - Demonstrate continued professional development through ongoing education

-- Establish an interdisciplinary professional network that includes collaboration and teamwork
+- Build an interdisciplinary professional network that includes collaboration and teamwork

 - Promote positive changes in health care delivery and nursing practice

-- Engage in caring and collaborative relationships with patients, colleagues, and communities for shared decision-making
+- Engage in caring and collaborative relationships with patients/clients for shared decision-making

 * Note: The field of study in Nurse-Midwifery is a collaborative option between George Washington University School of Nursing and Shenandoah University.